 Note: The default username is admin and password is [blank].

-To assign the IP address & services, you have to follow given commands:
+To assign the IP address & services, you have to follow the given commands:

 config system interface